jup-ag/rfq-webhook-toolkit/README.md

 For example, suppose a webhook provides quotes for USDC/SOL only within a range of 100 to 1000 USDC.
 If it receives a quote request for 10 USDC → SOL, it will respond with `404 Not Found`, since the amount is outside its quoting range.

 In another case, a webhook may only support one-way quotes (USDC → SOL) but not SOL → USDC.
 If it receives a request for SOL → USDC, it will also return `404 Not Found`.

+##### Is there a fee applied to stable-to-stable swaps?

+No. Stable to stable swaps are exempt from fees.